Is CBD Addictive?

 The cannabis plant has hundreds of cannabinoids (chemical compounds) which are derived from the cannabis plant.
 The two most commonly known derivatives of this plant are called CBD (cannabidiol) and THC (Tetrahydrocannabinol).

 CBD is the non-psychoactive substance, while THC is psychoactive in nature, which means THC is mainly responsible for producing a feeling of the “high.”
 No matter how precisely CBD is extracted, it may contain traces of THC.
 CBD stands for cannabidiol and it is non-psychoactive in nature.
 It does not get you high.
 It is also non-addictive in nature, which means it will not turn you into an addict.
-CBD is popular because of the large number of therapeutic benefits associated with its consumption.
+CBD is popular because of the large number of benefits associated with its consumption.

 On the other hand, THC stands for tetrahydrocannabinol, which is a psychoactive cannabinoid compound producing a feeling of high when consumed.
 It may also be slightly addictive in nature and depending on your personality, and physiology, you may experience the withdrawal symptoms when you don’t use it.